Global gauge conditions in the Batalin-Vilkovisky formalism: Lagrangian submanifolds of simplicial odd symplectic supermanifolds

 An observable in the Batalin--Vilkovisky formalism is a bosonic half-form $\sigma_\bull$ of ghost number $0$ that is a cocycle in the Thom-Whitney complex:

-The following is an immediate consequence of this parametrized generalization of Theorem~\ref{T}. \begin{corollary} If $\sigma_\bull$ is an observable in the Batalin--Vilkovisky formalism, then $\T(\sigma_\bull)$ is independent of the partition of unity used in the definition of $\T$. \end{corollary}
+The following is an immediate consequence of this parametrized generalization of Theorem~\ref{T}. \begin{corollary} If $\sigma_\bull$ is an observable in the Batalin--Vilkovisky formalism, then $\T(\sigma_\bull)$ is not changed by an isotopy of flexible Lagrangians or a change in the partition of unity used in the definition of $\T$. \end{corollary}